Optimizing the JVM can be a key factor in getting the most from your Solr installation.

 -Xms, which sets the initial size of the JVM’s memory heap, and

--Xmx, which sets the maximum size to which the heap is allowed to grow.
+-Xmx, which sets the maximum size of the heap.
+Setting these two options to the same value is a common practice.

 Use the Server HotSpot VM